Stay of proceedings: Lifting of stays

-When a stay of proceedings is lifted, the proceedings continue.
+When a stay of proceedings is lifted, the proceedings may continue.
+There was a discussion about whether lifting a stay allows proceedings to continue "without any party having to go to the trouble and expense of making an application to the Court in order to enable that to happen" in UK Highways A55 Limited v Hyder Consulting (UK) Limited.
 Allowances are made for interference of the stay with any case management directions (which specify dates which the parties must take steps in the action), so that parties are not time prejudiced by the making or interference caused by the stay.

 Examples of stays

 In R v.
 Crawley and others [2014] EWCA Crim 1028 a stay was given.
 As part of the Conservative government's fiscal austerity policy, the Ministry of Justice decided to cut the fees paid to barristers for Very High Cost Cases (VHCC) by 30% in November 2013.
 Due to the amount of papers involved this case was classed as a VHCC by the Legal Aid Authority (LAA) who pay the defendant's costs, as free representation (legal aid, is required under the European Convention on Human Rights).
 Barristers in protest of the cuts refused the instructions to act on behalf of the defendants at the reduced fees and so no suitably qualified barristers could be found to represent the defendants.
-As the defendants would not be able to have a fair trial without suitable representation, which br in breach of their right to a fair trial under Article 6 of the European Convention on Human Rights, the case could not proceed and was stayed.
+As the defendants would not be able to have a fair trial without suitable representation, which is in breach of their right to a fair trial under Article 6 of the European Convention on Human Rights, the case could not proceed and was stayed.
 An adjournment was found to be unlikely to resolve the case and excessive delay would contradict a further requirement of the ECHR (Article 6(1)), which requires the timely handling of the prosecution.